qub3s/nlp_2025_NiceLovablePeople/README.md

 I decided to increase the number of epochs to 6 and reduce the learning rate to 1e-5.
-My intention was to give the model more time to learn while taking smaller steps during the training process.
-This approach was successful, and my Hyperparamer-fine-tuned model achieved a new peak development accuracy of `0.883`.
+The Hyperparamer-fine-tuned model achieved a new peak dev accuracy of `0.883`.
 Although this wasn't the final, comprehensive set of changes, I decided to establish this as my new, personal baseline for the project.
 My next step will be to implement more significant modifications to try and improve on this new benchmark.